LucasJappert/my_first_game_with_python/readme.md

 To run linting rules with pylint, the virtual environment must be running, and navigate to the 'src' folder.
 From here, you can run pylint on the entire 'src' folder with `pylint *` or on specific folders/files as needed, for example, `pylint services/*` or `pylint services/maizplus.py`.

-## <h2 style="color: #007bff;">Tareas por hacer</h2>
+** 🎯 Tasks list 🎯 **
+---

 ### DOING
-- [ ] Escribir ejemplos de uso del proyecto
+- ⬜ Escribir ejemplos de uso del proyecto

 ### TODO
-- [ ] Update spritesheet of enemies and players from Nova
+- ⬜ Update spritesheet of enemies and players from Nova
-- [ ] Add some decoration on the ground
+- ⬜ Add some decoration on the ground
-- [ ] Invest path finder algorithms and implements in MapObject class
+- ⬜ Invest path finder algorithms and implements in MapObject class
-- [ ] Implements collisions between objects
+- ⬜ Implements collisions between objects
-- [ ] Create LICENSE.md file with MIT license
+- ⬜ Create LICENSE.md file with MIT license
-- [ ] Create CONTRIBUTING.md file with instructions for contributing
+- ⬜ Create CONTRIBUTING.md file with instructions for contributing

 ### DONE
-- [x] Implements spritesheet for players
+- ✅ Implements spritesheet for players
-- [x] Implements spritesheet for enemies
+- ✅ Implements spritesheet for enemies
-- [x] Implements tilemap for terrain to improve performance
+- ✅ Implements tilemap for terrain to improve performance
-- [x] Draw enemies and my player ordered by x and y position
+- ✅ Draw enemies and my player ordered by x and y position
-- [x] Create MyPlayer class, it moves with mouse click and draws itself
+- ✅ Create MyPlayer class, it moves with mouse click and draws itself
-- [x] Create Enemy class, that moves and draws itself
+- ✅ Create Enemy class, that moves and draws itself
-- [x] First functional goal: Create a window with pygame
+- ✅ First functional goal: Create a window with pygame
-- [x] First configurations for the project
+- ✅ First configurations for the project